franciscaguimaraes/FEUP-CG/project/README.md

 #### 4.1.
 Modeling

-The MyBee class was developed to model the bee with a simplified animation-style body, suitable for interactive graphics.
+The MyBee class was developed to model the bee.
 It incorporates:
-- Head with eyes and a larger abdomen serving as the torso.
+- head with eyes, a thorax and adbomen.
-- A pair of semi-transparent wings and two pairs of legs, reducing complexity while maintaining a recognizable form.
+- A pair of semi-transparent wings, a pair of antennae and three pairs of legs.

 Each component is textured and colored to represent different parts of the bee’s body effectively, with transparency implemented in the wings to mimic their delicate nature.
 This transparency is managed through WebGL’s alpha blending functionalities to ensure that the wings are rendered correctly in the scene.